samliu/lifelist/README.md

 * [White Croaker _(Genyonemus lineatus)_](img/2020-08-22_white_croaker.jpg) - Caught in Aptos, CA.
 * [Brook Trout _(Salvelinus fontinalis)_](img/2020_09_09_brook_trout.jpg) - Caught in a creek near Bozeman, Montana.
 * [Mountain Whitefish _(Prosopium williamsoni)_](img/2020-09-09_mountain_whitefish.jpg) - Caught in a creek near Bozeman, Montana.
 The adipose fin is the giveaway that it isn't a sucker -- it's actually a salmonid!
+* [Smallmouth Bass (Micropterus dolomieu)](img/2020-09-19_smallmouth_bass.jpg) - Caught in the Allegheny River from the banks of Pittsburgh, PA.
+* [Atlantic Menhaden (Brevoortia tyrannus)](img/2020-10-03_peanut_bunker.jpg) - It snagged on my deadly dick spoon when going for stripers.
+Caught on the surf in Sandy Hook, NJ.
+* [Hickory Shad(Alosa mediocris)](img/2020-11-09_hickory_shad.jpg) - On a sand eel fly used as a bucktail teaser.
+Caught on the surf in Sandy Hook, NJ.

 ## Variations